Maureen-osaghae/Automated-Security-Response-with-EventBridge-and-Lambda/README.md

 By transforming manual incident handling into a real-time, automated defense mechanism, I demonstrated both technical depth and the ability to deliver business impact through scalable security automation.

-# Download the Terraform template that deploys this
-Now that you’ve learned how to do this via the AWS console, it’s time for you to deploy this in your own AWS environments.
-I’ve made it super easy for you to do this with a Terraform template that you can download here.
-This template is fully customizable and in fact I would expect you to customize it after successfully deploying it in one of your sandbox accounts and testing it.
-You’ll want to customize it to your exact organization’s needs, and this template makes that super easy to do.

 # Infrastructure as Code (IaC)

 After completing the lab in the AWS Console, I developed a Terraform template to automate deployment across environments.